Johnny Mullagh: Legacy

 A memorial has been built in Harrow to honour Mullagh, and the local sports ground is Johnny Mullagh Oval.
 A local indigenous tournament has been created, and the teams vie for the Johnny Mullagh Memorial Trophy.

 In February 2012, the Premier of Victoria, Ted Baillieu, and the Minister for Aboriginal Affairs, Jeanette Powell, announced that Mullagh would be one of the 20 inaugural inductees to the Victorian Indigenous Honour Roll.

-In December 2019, Cricket Australia revealed plans for a medal to be awarded to the best player in the Boxing Day Test match from 2020.
+In December 2019, Cricket Australia revealed plans for the Johnny Mullagh Medal, to be awarded to the best player in the Boxing Day Test match from 2020.
 On 29 December 2020, Indian cricketer Ajinkya Rahane became the first recipient of the award.
 Following this, on 28 December 2021, another Aboriginal Australian, Scott Boland, received the award after taking 7 wickets on his test debut.